caloon/UnsupportedOSVersionAlert/README.md

 ```
 OSVersionChecker.checkOSVersion(self, earliest: "8.1", latest: "9.1.3")
 ```
+- [Work in Progress] Drag the language files into your project.

 ## Contribution
 - If you'd like to contribute please submit a pull request via GitHub.